 We use key service providers located in the Philippines, the United States and the European Union, among other countries.
 We also deal with many different service providers all over the world, so it is not possible for us to set out in this Policy all of the different countries to which we may send your personal information.

 We will take reasonable steps to make sure that the personal information we collect, use or disclose is accurate, complete and up to date.
 If your personal details change, such as your address or phone number, please contact our Privacy Officer by email or at the address detailed below.

-At your request, we will provide you with a copy of any personal information which we hold about you, unless an exception under the Privacy Act 1988 applies.
+At your request, we will provide you with a copy of any personal information which we hold about you, unless an exception under the Australian Privacy Act applies.
 We may charge a fee for retrieving this information, in which case we will inform you of the fee and obtain your agreement to that fee before providing the information.

 We will promptly acknowledge and investigate any complaint about the way we manage personal information.

 Information is also generated whenever a page is accessed on our website that records information such as the time, date and specific page.
 We collect such information for statistical and maintenance purposes that enables us to continually evaluate our website performance.

 We do not tie the information gathered using third-party analytics to your personal information.

 We take data breaches seriously and will act in compliance with the Notifiable Data Breaches scheme established by the Privacy Amendment (Notifiable Data Breaches) Act 2017.